 Don’t book this course if you don’t like homework

 Our students do this course to really learn the language.
 Our students want results.
 An important factor to get results is self-study.
-Count on 3-4 hours per day.
+Count on 3-4 hours per lesson.
+So with 2 virtual classroom lessons per week, that means also 6-8 hours of self study per week (additional to the virtual classrooms).
 That is really essential.

 We work with the flipped classroom principle.
 That means that each student prepares for the next lesson with our online materials.
 That way, we can focus in class on applying the acquired knowledge.
 That makes the lessons more efficient and interactive.
 It makes no sense to come to class without having done the homework.